SoK: Differential Privacies: Computational power (C)

 \section{Computational power (C)}

 The $\eps$-indistinguishability property in DP is \emph{information-theoretic}: the attacker is implicitly assumed to have infinite computing power.
 This is unrealistic in practice, so it is natural to consider definitions where the attacker only has polynomial computing power.
 Changing this assumption leads to weaker data privacy definitions.
-In~\cite{mironov2009computational}, two approaches have been proposed to formalize this idea.

-The first approach is to model the distinguisher explicitly as a polynomial Turing machine: this is \emph{indistinguishability-based computational DP}.
+In~\cite{mironov2009computational}, two approaches have been proposed to formalize this idea: either modeling the distinguisher explicitly as a polynomial Turing machine, either allow a mechanism not to be technically differentially private, as long as one cannot distinguish it from a truly differentially private one.